automerge/automerge.github.io/content/docs/guides/using-automerge-with-llms.md

 ---
-sidebar_position: 2
+title: Using Automerge with LLMs
 template: docs
 ---

-# Using Automerge with LLMs

 We support the [llms.txt](https://llmstxt.org/) standard for making documentation available to large language models.